theuggla/AT--php-basic-login-system/README.md

                                 $loginModule->getCurrentHTML());
 ```

-1. Pull down the module to your computer, either with `git clone` or by downloading the zip-file from the realeases tab of this repo -> php-login L2, release 2.0.
+1. Pull down the module to your computer, with `git clone`.
 2. Place the folder named LoginModule in the root directory of the site that wishes to use it.
 3. In your `index.php`, set up the module.